Skip to content

 • at least 60kg

-• able to donate at Donor Centres in Edinburgh, Aberdeen, Glasgow, Dundee or Inverness
+• able to donate at Edinburgh, Aberdeen, Glasgow, Dundee or Inverness donor centres

-• willing to spare 60-90 minutes each time they give plasma
+• willing to spare 60-90 minutes each time you give plasma

-Plasma donors can donate every 4 weeks.
-Donors commitment may vary, but we would love to welcome you 4-6 times per year.
-Additional tests will be carried out when we see you prior to enrolment.
+Plasma donors can donate every four weeks.
+Donors’ commitment may vary, but we would love to welcome you 4-6 times per year.

 Are there any risks associated with giving plasma?